genner-lab/Lethrinops_chilingali/README.md

 Lethrinops chilingali description

-Data underpinning the paper "A new species of Lethrinops (Cichliformes: Cichlidae) from a Lake Malawi satellite lake, believed to be extinct in the wild" by George F. Turner, Denise A. and Martin J. Genner
+Data underpinning the paper "A new species of Lethrinops (Cichliformes: Cichlidae) from a Lake Malawi satellite lake, believed to be extinct in the wild" by George F. Turner, Denise A. Crampton and Martin J. Genner

 assets